PaulNowak36/Kritical-Hit/Documents/Functionnal/Functionnal_Specs.md

 - **Display Scaling**: Developed and tested at **150%** display scaling (Windows default for many laptops).
 - **UI Style**: Considered **compact**, featuring a clean background, large buttons, and user-friendly navigation similar to *Super Mario Maker*.
 - **Minimum Resolution**: Not formally defined.
-Current version runs in a windowed mode.
+The current version runs in a windowed mode.
 Tentative recommendation: **1280×720** minimum for future fullscreen support.

 #### Performance Considerations